-Dr Kegel, the originator of the kegel (or pelvic floor) exercise program, did not intend his exercises to be conducted on an empty vagina.
-The original exercise device he developed was very close in design to the perineometers in use today (like the PFX2).
+Dr Kegel, the originator of kegels, or pelvic floor exercises, did not intend his exercises to be conducted on an empty vagina.
+The original exercise device he developed was very close in design to the perineometers and biofeedback devices we use today.

-an exercise device will usually produce a notably better result than trying to do pelvic floor exercises by themselves or on an empty vagina.
+an exercise device will usually produce a better result than trying to do pelvic floor exercises by yourself or on an empty vagina.

 What types of pelvic floor exercisers are available?

-Pelvic Floor Exercise brings together a range of these pelvic floor exercise aids, along with the information that allows you to make an informed choice.
+To continue that treatment yourself, you may be advised to buy a device designed specifically for home use which is where our website Pelvic Floor Exercise can help as we bring together a full range of pelvic floor exercise or kegel devices for you to choose from along with the information that allows you to make an informed choice.

 How do pelvic floor exercisers help to build muscle strength?

-There are 3 main ways an exerciser can help to build strength int he pelvic floor muscles
+There are 3 main ways an exerciser can help to build strength in your pelvic floor muscles:

 - RESISTANCE - Bodybuilders do not build strong biceps by repeatedly contracting their arms in the air, they do it by using weights or other devices that provide resistance